Retro Wednesday at the Movies! - Sauerbeck Family Drive In La Grange

 Retro Wednesday at the Movies!

 Come out to Sauerbeck Family Drive-In every Wednesday in November for Retro Wednesdays, a Kick-off to Christmas!
 Two favorite holiday classics will show once each week.
-On November 1st watch How The Grinch Stole Christmas starting at 7:30 pm, followed by Christmas Vacation at 9:30 pm.
-Gates open 6:30 pm.
+On November 22nd watch Elf starting at 6:30 pm, followed by Christmas Vacation 8:15 pm.
+Gates open 5:30 pm.

 For more information, please visit touroldham.com/calendar/